 Even though symptoms may overlap, people cannot meet the criteria for anorexia and bulimia at the same time.
 However, a person with anorexia may meet the criteria for a binge-eating/purging subtype.
 When this is the case, they engage in binge/purge behaviors (similar to bulimia).
 However, they still meet all the diagnostic criteria for anorexia (significantly low body weight, intense fear of weight gain, and disturbances with shape and size).

-Anorexia is also defined by a “persistent lack of recognition of the seriousness of the current low body weight”.2 While many with bulimia may downplay the dangerous effects of weight loss, this is not a diagnostic feature of the condition.
+Anorexia is also defined by a lack of recognition regarding how serious the person’s low body weight has become.2 While many with bulimia may downplay the dangerous effects of weight loss, this is not a diagnostic feature of the condition.

-Mental illnesses are complex and not caused by any single variable.
+Eating disorders are caused by a variety of complex factors, and are not the result of any single variable.
 That said, there are several genetic and environmental factors that may increase the chance of someone developing an eating disorder.

 - Family history of anorexia: People with first-degree relatives with anorexia are ten times more likely to have anorexia themselves.
 To explain this phenomenon, researchers are continuing to examine the genetic effects of serotonin, dopamine, and opioid receptors in the development of eating disorders.3